0xvadym/awesome-defi-product-management/README.md

 3. [Blockchain PM Community](https://t.me/BlockchainPMCommunity) is a blockchain PM community

 ## Contribute
 Contributions are highly welcome!
-PR only the resources related to product management in DeFi or just text me to add your resocurce (https://twitter.com/0x_vadym)

-### Find a problem?
-You can pull request or just leave me an issue, or just text me (https://twitter.com/0x_vadym)
+You can pull request or just text me (https://twitter.com/0x_vadym)

 ### Do you want to discuss analytics, memes, UX, and growth?
 Join the [community](https://t.me/defiPM)